inveniosoftware/training/09-deposit-form/README.md

 The goal of this tutorial is to learn how we can build a new simple form to be able to deposit new records.
 The `invenio-deposit` module is not in the scope of this exercise.

-We now have to enable users to deposit new records.
-For this exercise, we won't use what `invenio-records-rest` already provides out-of-the-box, but we will implement a custom view.
-We will need:
-* to render a simple form to create a record, where the user can input the value of each field
-* a new view where to post the form, validate the input and create the new record
-* a new view to display a success message or an error

 ### Table of Contents

 - [Step 1: Bootstrap exercise](#step-1-bootstrap-exercise)